mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 option.
 An element which is displayed as a grid is divided into a number of rows and columns.
 Each of them may be assigned a `grid-column` or a `grid-row` attribute to position the item on a certain grid cell.
-Items spanning over multiple grid cells are also allowed.
+Items spanning over multiple grid cells are allowed as well.
 This gives the developer an ultimate flexibility on how the items can be aligned on the grid.
 Multiple areas can be defined on the grid.
 An area is a named set of adjacent cells.
-Child nodes may be assigned to these areas without need for setting rows and columns.
+Child nodes may be assigned to these areas without a need for setting rows and columns.
-This is presented on [@Lst:D-css-grid].
+This is presented in [@Lst:D-css-grid].

 ```{#lst:D-css-grid .css .numberLines}
 #grid {